Line-fr/Vship/README.md

 make buildFFVSHIPall       # Build for all supported AMD gpus
 ```

-2. Install the Vapoursynth plugin and/or the FFVship executable.
+2. Install libvship and/or the FFVship executable.

 The `install` target automatically detects and installs only the components that were built.
 ```bash
 make install